yassineCherifi/myprojectmanager-PROD/README.md

 # myprojectmanager-PROD
-A system that facilitate the management of projects using the agile process framework SCRUM
+A system that facilitates the management of projects using the agile process framework SCRUM

 Backlog